 A visit starts from the first page view and ends after the user reaches 30 minutes of inactivity on the site.
 For example if a user visits the homepage for the very first time, and then leaves and returns to the site 29 minutes later, the page views will still be considered part of the first visit.
 This is important to keep in mind when testing campaign targeting rules based on visit count.

 Counts all visitors’ sessions on your site, regardless of how many times the same visitor may have been to your site.

 Represents the individual user or visitor to your site.
 In reports, the visitors statistic shows you the number of unique daily visitors and the number of visits during the set timeframe.
 You’ll also see an indicator showing whether traffic is up or down, where visitors are coming from, and whether they are known or anonymous users

 One of the key things you can configure for every ingredient is its weight.
 Every item returned by an ingredient has a weight, and items that have the highest weight will be displayed first by the recipe.
 You control how the ingredient will be weighted against the other ingredients in the same recipe by increasing or decreasing the weight and the importance of items returned by an ingredient.
-Evergage then multiplies the scores for the items returned for the ingredient by the assigned weight, and displays the top weighted items.
+Interaction Studio then multiplies the scores for the items returned for the ingredient by the assigned weight, and displays the top weighted items.
 Since the recipe will attempt to return items for the ingredient with the highest weight first, give your highest priority ingredient the highest weight.